Koh Mak diving is centred on Koh Rang Marine Park, home to a handful of excellent shallow water dive sites.

 Koh Mak Snorkeling and Boat Trips

-The best snorkeling off Koh Mak is at Koh Pii, the tiny rock/islet which sits off headland between Ao Suan Yai Beach and Ao Pra Beach.
-Cococape Resort is the nearest resort to here, going out most days from its own pier Prices for these days depend on numbers and how many hours, but 1,000bt per persom for a half day seems the norm.
+Cococape Resort is the nearest resort to the rock, going out most days from its own pier.
+Prices for these days depend on numbers and how many hours, but 900bt to 1,000bt per person for a half day seems the norm.
+Ask too about trips at the Information Point at Koh Mak Resort Pier, Seavana, Mira Montra and Prompakdee.

 Private Boat Trips